Vietnam.vn - Nền tảng quảng bá Việt Nam

 When asked about the distinction between "pure" and "applied" mathematics, Professor Lax quoted mathematician Joe Keller: "Pure mathematics is a branch of applied mathematics."

-Mathematician with a poetic soul
+The mathematician with a poetic soul.

-“Speed depends on size
+"Speed depends on size"

 Balance by dispersion